everything411/Unlocker/README.md

 ## Implementation Detail

 The unlocker runs a loop internally to keep track with the FPS memory location for the UnityPlayer.dll.
-Which deal a bit performance impact for the user.
+This deals a bit performance impact for the user.

-So adjust operation is not recommand to set too frequently.
+So `adjust` operation is not recommended to set too frequently.